 CRISPR-Cas loci encode adaptive immune systems that provide prokaryotic hosts with protection against foreign genetic elements, including bacteriophages (phages).
-CRISPR-Cas systems acquire short DNA-based memories from phages and store them in the CRISPR array as "spacers" to establish a record of past infection events (Fig. 1A).
-Spacers are transcribed into crRNA guides which direct Cas effectors to detect and disrupt complementary phage nucleic acid targets during a subsequent infection in a process called "interference".
-Although CRISPR immunity provides protection against phages, there is a growing appreciation that CRISPR systems can be costly to maintain2-7.
-To mitigate these costs, CRISPR-Cas expression is often repressed.
-In some bacteria, transcription factors outside the CRISPR-Cas locus can regulate CRISPR-Cas expression in response to changes in temperature, quorum-sensing, growth phase, and metabolism8-12.
-As these conditions may or may not portend a phage infection, an open question is whether CRISPR-Cas systems can be directly regulated by phage themselves.
-There are several reports that the abundance of CRISPR-Cas components increases during a phage infection13-16, but in most cases the regulatory mechanisms are unclear, and it is unknown if the observed changes can take place quickly enough to affect immunity.
+CRISPR-Cas systems acquire short DNA-based memories from phages and store them in the CRISPR array as "spacers" to establish a record of past infection events.1 Spacers are transcribed into crRNA guides, which direct Cas effectors to detect and disrupt complementary phage nucleic acid targets during a subsequent infection in a process called "interference."
+Although CRISPR immunity provides protection against phages, there is a growing appreciation that CRISPR systems can be costly to maintain.2-7 To mitigate these costs, CRISPR-Cas expression is often repressed.
+In some bacteria, transcription factors outside the CRISPR-Cas locus can regulate CRISPR-Cas expression in response to changes in temperature, guorum sensing, growth phase, and metabolism.8-12 As these conditions may or may not portend a phage infection, an open question is whether CRISPR-Cas systems can be directly regulated by phage themselves.
+There are several reports that the abundance of CRISPR-Cas components increases during a phage infection, ^{13-16} but in most cases, the regulatory mechanisms are unclear, and it is unknown if the observed changes can take place quickly enough to affect immunity.

-In type II-A CRISPR-Cas systems, the Cas9 effector binds to a dual-RNA guide consisting of a crRNA and a transactivating crRNA (tracrRNA) scaffold.
-The CRISPR array is transcribed as a single precursor crRNA (pre-crRNA) which contains spacers surrounded by repeating sequences (Fig. 1A). tracrRNAs base-pair with pre-crRNA repeats and the two RNAs are together cleaved by RNAseIII, producing individual crRNAs and a processed tracrRNA (tracr-P).
-In S. pyogenes, tracrRNA is transcribed from two promoters, leading to the production of a short-form and long-form (tracr-S and tracr-L, respectively), which can both base-pair with a pre-crRNA to perform processing and interference.
-We found that tracr-L can also fold into a single-guide RNA that directs Cas9 to target and repress the Cas gene promoter (Pcas), leading to a reduction in cas gene, tracrRNA, and crRNA expression.
-As a result, S. pyogenes cells express low levels of Cas9 RNP which reduces auto-immunity in the absence of phage but also limits immunity in the presence of phage.
-We therefore wondered if physiological cues could trigger de-repression of tracr-L and provide hosts with a mechanism to increase CRISPR-Cas expression as needed, such as in response to phage infection.
-We hypothesized that inhibition of the Cas9:tracr-L repressor complex could be accomplished by any factor that more generally inhibits Cas9 function, leading us to investigate phage-encoded anti-CRISPR proteins.
+In type II-A CRISPR-Cas systems, the Cas9 effector binds to a dual-RNA guide consisting of a crRNA and a transactivating crRNA (tracrRNA) scaffold (Figure 1A).
+The CRISPR array is transcribed as a single precursor crRNA (pre-crRNA), which contains spacers surrounded by repeating sequences.17 tracrRNAs base pair with pre-crRNA repeats, and the two RNAs are together cleaved by RNaseIII, producing individual crRNAs and a processed tracrRNA (tracr-P).
+In S. pyogenes, tracrRNA is transcribed from two promoters, leading to the production of a short form and a long form (tracr-S and tracr-L, respectively), which can both base pair with a pre-crRNA to perform processing and interference.^{7,17,18} We found that tracr-L can also fold into a single-guide RNA (sgRNA) that directs Cas9 to target and repress the Cas gene promoter (Pcas), leading to a reduction in cas gene, tracrRNA, and crRNA expression.18 As a result, S. pyogenes cells express low levels of Cas9 ribonucleoprotein (RNP), which reduces auto-immunity in the absence of phage but also limits immunity in the presence of phage.18 We therefore wondered if physiological cues could trigger de-repression of tracr-L and provide hosts with a mechanism to increase CRISPR-Cas expression as needed, such as in response to phage infection.
+We hypothesized that inhibition of the Cas9: tracr-L repressor complex could be accomplished by any factor that more generally inhibits Cas9 function, leading us to investigate phage-encoded anti-CRISPR (Acr) proteins.19